 Over the past twenty years Op de Beeck realised numerous monumental ‘sensorial’ installations, in which he evoked what he describes as ‘visual fictions’: tactile deserted spaces as an empty set for the viewer to walk through or sit down in, sculpted havens for introspection.
 In many of his films though, in contrast with those depopulated spaces, he prominently depicts anonymous characters.

 Hans Op de Beeck was born in Turnhout in 1969.
 He lives and works in Brussels, Belgium.
 Op de Beeck has shown his work extensively in solo and group exhibitions around the world.

 Ron van der Ende is a sculptor living in Rotterdam, The Netherlands.
 He specializes in wall mounted bas-reliefs constructed from found wood.
 The original color and texture of the wood is utilized to form a gripping and realistic mosaic.
 The realism is further enhanced by the perspective built into the relief.
 Van der Ende uses his method to conjure up dark industrial and space age imagery.

-His work was shown a.o. at Ambach & Rice Gallery, Dallas, Museum; Voorlinden, Wassenaar; de Kunsthal, Rotterdam; Kuenstlerhaus, Dortmund; Groninger Museum, Groningen; Stadthausgalerie, Munster; Dallas Art Fair; The Armory Show in New York; OkOk Gallery in Seattle, and Ampelhaus in Oranienbaum.
+Works by Ron van der Ende have been exhibited a.o. at Ambach & Rice Gallery, Dallas, Museum; Voorlinden, Wassenaar; de Kunsthal, Rotterdam; Kuenstlerhaus, Dortmund; Groninger Museum, Groningen; Stadthausgalerie, Munster; Dallas Art Fair; The Armory Show in New York; OkOk Gallery in Seattle, and Ampelhaus in Oranienbaum.